jkhan2211/DiseaseFeatureClassifiers/README.md

 # Chronic Disease Risk Predictor (DDSAS)

 A machine learning project predicting the likelihood of chronic diseases based on patient symptoms and health metrics.
-This end-to-end system demonstrates **MLOps principles**, with data preprocessing, model training, MLflow experiment tracking, and a local Streamlit UI demo.
+This end-to-end system demonstrates MLOps principles, with data preprocessing, model training, MLflow experiment tracking, and a local Streamlit UI demo.

 It provides a **data-driven decision support tool** for healthcare settings.